vimalrajayyappan/SensorFusionCourse/SFND_Lidar_Obstacle_Detection/README.md

 Each point stores coordinates (x, y, z), and sometimes intensity or color, captured by sensors like LiDAR.
 When combined, these points form a detailed digital model of the real world that algorithms can process to detect obstacles, surfaces, and objects.

-The image below is a map of Pointclouds, stitched using Normalized Distribution Transforms.
-The circular stuff which you see on the top right of the image is an overhead Water Tank!
+The image below is a map of Pointclouds, one of the roads in Banglore, stitched using Normalized Distribution Transforms.
+The circular object which you see on the top right of the image is an overhead Water Tank!

 ![PCD](https://github.com/vimalrajayyappan/SensorFusionCourse/blob/main/SFND_Lidar_Obstacle_Detection/PCD.png)